-Allen Levine was appointed interim vice president for research of the University of Minnesota beginning January 1, 2017.
+Allen Levine was appointed vice president for research of the University of Minnesota in October 2017 after serving as interim vice president since the previous January.
 In this position he oversees the University’s $900 million research enterprise across all its campuses and facilities, including the administration of sponsored projects, research compliance and regulatory offices, and units dedicated to economic development and technology commercialization.

 Dr. Levine previously served as vice provost for faculty and academic affairs; dean of the College of Food, Agricultural, and Natural Resource Sciences; department head of Food Science and Nutrition; and associate director of research; and senior career scientist at the Minneapolis VA Medical Center.

 Dr. Levine is a professor in the Department of Food Science and Nutrition and holds an adjunct appointment in the Department of Psychiatry.
 In addition, he is a member of the Food Science and Nutrition Graduate Programs.

 Dr. Levine’s research focus for the past 35 years has been on the neural regulation of food intake.
 He and his colleagues have published extensively on the brain circuitry involved in the rewarding properties of foods.